fmalina/revisions-blocl/activism/nhsforsale.md

 One the most alarming and insidious encroachments of the private sector into the NHS has been via the ‘privatisation of policy making’

-The public has never voted for privatisation of the NHS and certainly doesn’t want it.
+The public has never voted for privatisation of the NHS and certainly doesn't want it.

 According to a 2013 YouGov poll, 84 per cent of the public would prefer to see